pyurbans/urbans/README.md

 # This should returns ['tôi yêu những chú_chó ngoan', 'tôi ghét những chú_chó hư']
 ```

-## Contributors:
-- Patrick Phat Nguyen

 ## LICENSE
-This repo is using the Apache 2.0 license that is listed in the repository.
+This repository is using the Apache 2.0 license that is listed in the repo.
 Please take a lot as you wish.

 ## BibTeX
 If you wish to cite the framework feel free to use this (but only if you loved it 😊):